apaz-cli/daisho/planning/Types.md

 # Pointers

 C lets you choose to pass by value or reference, and do pointer arithmetic.
-Why should Stilts be less powerful than C?
+Why should Daisho be less powerful than C?
 You can take the memory address of variables, and dereference them as well.
 No problem.
 Similarly, if you want to call `malloc()` to allocate a number of bytes, that's totally allowed.
 The standard library provides it, along with `sizeof()`.
-If you want to, you can do memory management in Stilts exactly the same way as in C. Just `malloc()` and `free()` your way to victory.
+If you want to, you can do memory management in Daisho exactly the same way as in C. Just `malloc()` and `free()` your way to victory.

-One difference is that Stilts is much kinder with implicit conversions.
+One difference is that Daisho is much kinder with implicit conversions.
 Suppose you have an interesting type, with a lot going on.
 ```rust
 trait Mammal impl Printable { String getName(); }